mslonik/Hotstrings/README.md

 *Tips*:

-* Use of this library could be subject of dispute as it let you repeat common typing errors without process of learning.
+* Use of this library could be subject of dispute as it let you repeat common typing errors without process of learning (self-improvement).

 * In *Hotstrings* application by default triggerstring tips are enabled.
-The purpose of triggerstring tips is to support memory of user and show her/him which **triggerstring** are available / can be triggered.
+The purpose of triggerstring tips is to support memory of user and show you which **triggerstring** are available / can be triggered.
 The *Autocorrect.csv* library contains literally tousends of mispellings.
 They take away precious space in triggerstring tip lists and also slow down a lot process of sorting triggerstring tips.
 Therefore it is advisable to switch off triggerstring tips for this library.
 Just enter menu: *Libraries configuration* →  *Enable/disable triggerstring tips* →  untick *Autocorrect.csv*.

 ### CapitalLetters.csv

 This library contains proper names, which uses capital letters.
-The purpose of this library is to let user use just small letters also for such proper names.
+The purpose of this library is to let you use just small letters also for such proper names.
 E.g. *github* is proper name of web portal which provides hosting for software development.
 Proper name is not *github* but *GitHub*.
 The library supports memory of user and changes automatically such strings into proper names with great speed.

-As proper names most of the time are unique text strings and cannot be confused with words, definitions are triggered with *Immediate Execute (\*)* option.
+As proper names most of the time are unique text strings and cannot be confused with common, dictionary words, definitions are triggered with *Immediate Execute (\*)* option.

 *Tip*: If company uses unique abbreviation just to name its product, it could be advisable to add its definitions as separate *Hotstrings* library.

 ### EmojiHotstrings.csv

 This library contains emojis and sequences of emojis in a form which supports to some degree remembering them.

 Examples:

 * if one would like to put emoji of a cat (animal), can just add one more key </> to such a word to get Unicode representation (emoji icon) of this animal: 🐈.